-Members of the City Council:
+Members of the Authority Commission and City Council:

-We have acted as bond counsel to the City of Berkeley (the "City") in connection with the issuance by the City, of the general obligation bonds captioned above, dated the date hereof (the "Bonds").
-In such capacity, we have examined such law and such certified proceedings, certifications, opinions and other documents as we deem necessary to render this opinion.
+We have acted as bond counsel to the Berkeley Joint Powers Financing Authority (the "Authority") and City of Berkeley (the "City") in connection with the issuance by the Authority of the lease revenue notes captioned above, dated the date hereof (the "Notes").
+In such capacity, we have examined such law and such certified proceedings, opinions, certifications and other documents as we have deemed necessary to render this opinion.